 In areas with high concentrations of actors, dancers, and other performers, headshots are the bread and butter for many photographers.
 You can easily create a professional-looking studio portrait like the one shown here with minimal lighting.
 For this quick example, I placed a Canon 580 EX II on a stand high and to the camera-left… Read more »

-There are many ways to achieve a high key look and in this tutorial we’re going to cover one of my favorites: the high-key, ethereal look.
+There are many ways to achieve high key lighting and in this tutorial we’re going to cover one of my favorites: the high-key, ethereal look.
 Getting this look can be a piece of cake if you keep the basic lighting concept in mind and follow just a few simple tips.
-Even with minimal gear,… Read more »
+Even with minimal gear, the… Read more »

 A quick explanation of how I setup up off-camera flash.
 This is the same setup I describe in detail in the blog and my eBooks.
 Using a light stand, umbrella adapter, and a hotshoe-to-PocketWizard adapter cable, I place the flash unit off-camera and into a shoot-through umbrella.